simon5u/deepstream-kafka/README.md

 Take into account that the the host, port and topic used to setup the server should be used at the moment of providing the connection string to the deepstream application: <host>;<port>;<topic>.

-## How to run the application
+## How to run the application in Ubuntu20 with Nvidia RTX2080Ti GPU

 1. Pull deepstream python bindings docker
 ```
-docker pull serge3006/deepstream-python-bindings-6.1
+docker pull nvcr.io/nvidia/deepstream:6.1-triton
 ```

 2. Allow external applications to connect to the host's X display: